1995parham/jfrog-artifactory-clearner/README.md

 ## Features

-- Support for multiple repositories (clean all your repos at once)
+- Support for multiple repositories and images in a single configuration
+- Specify repository/image combinations for fine-grained control
 - Remove images older than a specified number of days
 - Always keep a minimum number of recent tags per image
 - Dry-run mode to preview deletions before executing